Inner South London

 2022-0236 29 Jul 2022

-QHS GP Care Home Tower Bridge Care Home Kings College Hospital
+Kings College Hospital QHS GP Care Home Tower Bridge Care Home

 Care Home Health related deaths Other related deaths

-Concerns summary Inadequate wound care occurred due to reduced clinic attendance without an alternative plan, and the GP prescribed antibiotics without examination.
+Concerns summary (AI summary) Inadequate wound care occurred due to reduced clinic attendance without an alternative plan, and the GP prescribed antibiotics without examination.
 There was no clear process for managing patients declining care or lacking capacity.

 Ian Taylor